The Tallit and Tzitzit

 The real significance of the tallit is not in the garment itself, but in the fringes.
 In modern terms, it might be likened to a sweatshirt or stadium jacket, where the importance lies not in the actual piece of clothing, but in the slogan or school emblem it carries.

 Like many objects of Old Testament times, fringed garments were also found in non-Hebrew cultures such as Egyptian, Mesopotamian and Midianite.
 The fringes of the other nations probably were worn as decorations or amulets to keep away evil spirits.
-But, as with many other Old Testament laws, God took the already known and gave it a new significance for Israel.
+But, as with many other Old Testament laws, Elohim took the already known and gave it a new significance for Israel.
 The tassels or fringes were to remind Israel of His commandments.

 Along with the primary purpose of the tzitzit based on the Pentateuch, we find another, later meaning.
 In ancient times, tassels were part of the hem of a garment, and the hem symbolized the wearer's authority.
 When David spared Saul's life in the cave at En Gedi, he cut off the comer of Saul's robe, symbolically demonstrating that the king's authority would be cut off.
 This is seen in Saul's response: